DirectOutput/DirectOutput/Documentation/77_Source Code.md

 - Visual Studio 2010.
 You can get the free Express version of Visual Studio from Microsofts website.
 - Git Source Control Provider.
 This addon for Visual Studio is available from http://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c.
 It integrates directly with Visual Studio and allows you to exceute most of the relevant Git operations directly from Visual Studio.
 - GhostDoc was used to help documenting the code.
 This addon for Visual Studio is available at <a target="_blank" href="http://submain.com/products/ghostdoc.aspx">http://submain.com/products/ghostdoc.aspx</a>.
 - DoxyGen is used to generate the documention on the framework.
-Doxygen open source and can be found at <a target="_blank" href="http://www.doxygen.org/">http://www.doxygen.org/</a>.
+Doxygen is open source and can be found at <a target="_blank" href="http://www.doxygen.org/">http://www.doxygen.org/</a>.
 The config file for doxygen is included in the project files on GitHub.
 - 7Zip is used to create the deployment packages of the framework.
 It is available at <a target="_blank" href="http://www.7-zip.org/">http://www.7-zip.org/</a>.